ssanj/zat/README.md

 # Zat

 A simple templating system to prevent copy-pasta overload.
+Zat is inspired by [Giter8](http://www.foundweekends.org/giter8/).

 ## Installation